CodersSquad/tec-challenge/README.md

 - Make sure to document all requirements to buid/compile and run your program (update the [how-to-build-comple](#how-to-buildcompile) and [how to run](#how-to-run) sections)
 - Make sure your program compiles and runs
 - Take advantage of the [`sorted_sample.txt`](https://storage.googleapis.com/tec-challenge/sorted_sample.txt) and [`sorted_complete.txt`](https://storage.googleapis.com/tec-challenge/sorted_complete.txt) files in order to compare you output `sorted_data.txt` file
-- Since the data files are big, tt's recommended to download the file with `wget` or other remote-downloading tool.
+- Since the data files are big, it's recommended to download the file with `wget` or other remote-downloading tool
+-  Make sure to ask as many questions you need in order to understand the problem and the expected solution

 ## Problem-specific Instructions